ShowcaseSoftwareLtd/showcase-workshop-apis/html-zip/README.md

 ### Requirements

-- At present, HTML .zips work on the Showcase iOS, Windows, and Chrome Apps only.
+- At present, HTML .zips work on the Showcase iOS, Android, Windows, and Chrome Apps only.

 - The only required file is `index.html` at the root of the .zip file.
 The custom browser container will initialize with this file.

 - The file name of the zip must end in `.html.zip` to be recognized by Showcase Workshop.

-- HTML .zips can only be previewed in one of the apps (iOS, Windows, or the Chrome App), once the content is correctly linked and the showcase is published.
-The webapp won't show .zips via Preview or the Showcases tab, even if the HTML .zip has been correctly linked and published.
+- HTML .zips can only be previewed in one of the apps (iOS, Android, Windows, or the Chrome App), once the content is correctly linked and the showcase is published.
+The website won't show .zips via Preview or the Showcases tab, even if the HTML .zip has been correctly linked and published.

 - If your application needs to use the Showcase data API, it must include `showcase-data-api.js` (see examples).